yhsiang/yin/README.md

 language is designed to satsify nobody but Yin's needs.
 It will not be influenced nor controlled by any external force.
 Yin reserves the rights to change the language, at any time and in any way he likes that may break any existing code.
-It will be non-portable and can only be guaranteed to work on Yin's computer.
+It will not be guaranteed to be portable and may only work on Yin's computer.
 Although the code is opensource, it is fully copyrighted and non-free.
 You will be charged by enormous amount if you use it for commercial purposes.